What do I need to do to get signed off at ARCP?

 How much experience do I need in Occupational Lung Disease?

 - There is not the same formal requirement for Occupational Lung Disease as there is for Lung Transplant or CF. This is mainly because across the country it is more difficult for trainees to access such training.
 Since we have such an excellent Occupational Lung Disease department just down the road at the NHLI, it would be advisable for all NE Thames trainees to take advantage of their expertise and arrange some time attending clinic.
 Contact Dr Jo Szram or Prof Paul Cullinan at NHLI to arrange dates, both of whom are extremely helpful and friendly.
+You can get in touch with Julie Cannon, clinical nurse specialist to check dates (MDT and clinic is on a Monday).
 Why not read some of their excellent research before you get in touch?

 How do I get signed off for Level 1 USS?